soxueren/atsd/api/sql/README.md

 ## Grouping

-`GROUP BY` clause groups records into rows that have matching values for the specified grouping columns.
+The `GROUP BY` clause groups records into rows that have matching values for the specified grouping columns.

 ```sql
 SELECT entity, avg(value) AS Cpu_Avg